ThanhNgo888/Note_Taker_Express_App/README.md

 Application should allow users to delete previously saved notes.

 # To run the application:
-Install: npm install ->to install node-module
+Install: npm install ->to install node-module.
 Run : node server.js